transferwise/pipelinewise/docs/connectors/taps/oracle.rst

-**Note**: Alternatively to enable supplemental logging at the table level, run ``ALTER TABLE <SCHEMA_NAME>.<TABLE_NAME> ADD SUPPLEMENTAL LOG DATA (ALL) COLUMNS`` for every table you want to replicate.
+**Note**: Alternatively to enable supplemental logging at the table level, run ``ALTER TABLE <SCHEMA_NAME>.<TABLE_NAME> ADD SUPPLEMENTAL LOG DATA (ALL) COLUMNS`` for every table you want to reproduce.

 Verify that supplemental logging was successfully enabled by running the following query: